*Must establish group expectations

 (1) Interview with John Perkins (Audio interview can be found: http://www.alternativeradio.org/products/perj001, Additionally, he has his own website at http://www.johnperkins.org/.

 (3) Please Read When Good Aid Goes Bad

 (4) Post your “don’t throw anything away” experience on the website – link is on the main class page.
-Please put your first and last name after the post, so I can give you credit, or at least send me an Email indicating which post is yours.
+Please** put your first and last name at the beginning of your post, so I can give you credit, or at least send me an Email indicating which post is yours.
 Thanks!